Author has written 21 stories for Avatar: Last Airbender, Tsubasa Chronicle, Princess Tutu, Hunger Games, and Final Fantasy XII.

 I will update this section as I write more fanfiction.

 What is your Beta style?
 I will underline passages you have written when I need to draw attention to them.
 Most of the time, I will add either a suggestion or a statement of what is off about that particular segment (comments such as "this is wordy" and "awkward sentence" and so forth).
 If I underline something and don't give a reason for it, it's probably an adverb or an adjective that you need to delete (most adverbs and adjectives should be deleted, as they only serve to intensify the verb or noun they are modifying.
 Rather than having adverbs and adjectives, try more specific verbs and nouns to get your point across).
-Also, if I see a grammatical error, I will fix it and bold the change so you know to change it on your file.
-If it's a change that is difficult to see, I will put parenthesis around it (I tend to do this when the punctuation is wrong, as it is hard to tell the difference between a Bold Print comma and a regular comma).
+Also, if I see a grammatical error, I will fix it and put the change in bold print so you know to change it on your file.
+If it's a change that is difficult to see, I will put parenthesis around it (I tend to do this when the punctuation is wrong, as it is hard to tell the difference between a comma in bold print versus a comma that's not in bold print).
 If any of this is confusing, I have posted a sample paragraph of what my edits/suggestions would look like below.

-Sample Beta'ed Paragraph: She walked into the tavern(,) her skirt brushing lightly across her smooth skin.
-Just wearing the skirt made her chafe(right word?).
+Sample Beta'ed Paragraph: She walked into the tavern her skirt brushing lightly across her smooth skin.
+Just wearing the skirt made her chaferight word?).
 How any self-respecting spy could wear something so itchy, she could hardly understand(a bit wordy/awkward).
 How could he(who is "he?"
-There should be a name or some kind of description/title here to clarify) have subjected her to this(?)
-It was bad enough(cliche.
+There should be a name or some kind of description/title here to clarify) have subjected her to this It was bad enough(cliche.
 Consider revising)that she'd spent the last three hours mingling with the wedding-goers--did he really have to make her go to the reception, too?

 Explanations on above paragraph: You can see that the first change I made was the addition of the comma after tavern.
-Since commas can be difficult to notice even when put in Bold Print(as I would have, if FFN wasn't being difficult with me right now), I have enclosed the comma with parenthesis.
-If you were receiving a document from me, you would add the comma in the indicated place, but not the parenthesis.
+Since commas can be difficult to notice even when put in Bold Print, I have enclosed the comma with parentheses.
+If you were receiving a document from me, you would add the comma in the indicated place, but not the parentheses.
 In the next sentence, I've underlined the adverb lightly and the adjective smooth.
 In the first case, the verb brushing implies the adverb lightly.
 In the second instance, smooth is probably unnecessary because, unless this is the first paragraph of your story, your readers probably know enough about your character to know that their skin is smooth (be it through the character's age or previous descriptions of said character).
-However, if this is the first time you are mentioning this character and the smoothness of their skin is relevant to their characterization or the story itself, then it would be acceptable to leave the adjective in the sentence (this is why I leave your original words in--so you can make those decisions for yourself).
-In the sentence after that, you can see that I've underlined chafe, which would be the word you'd originally put in the story, and followed it with a comment inside a set of parenthesis.
+However, if this is the first time you are mentioning this character and the smoothness of their skin is relevant to their characterization or the story itself, then it would be acceptable to leave the adjective in the sentence (this is why I usually leave your original words in--so you can make those decisions for yourself).
+In the sentence after that, you can see that I've underlined chafe, which would be the word you'd originally put in the story, and followed it with a comment inside a set of parentheses.
 Such comments are always put in bold print so they stand out and so you know that they are my personal comments/concerns/questions.
 The same thing occurs in the next sentence, where I pointed out the wordy awkwardness of the last phrase, and in the sentence after that, where I questioned who the pronoun he was referring to.
 After this, you'll note that I changed another punctuation mark, likely a period, into a question mark, using the same technique I used to call attention to the missed comma before.
 I then pointed out another worrisome sentence, this one containing a cliche, and recommended you do a revision on that.
 My final correction was to switch the wrong form of to/two/too with the correct form, and because this was purely a grammatical mistake, I merely put it in Bold Print so you would notice the change and fix it.